Yuuzi261/Tweetcord/docs/UPGRADE_GUIDE.md

 pip install --upgrade -r requirements.txt
 ```

-> [!NOTE]
-> Because configs has added more parameters, please refer to `configs.example.yml` to fill in the necessary parameters.
+Because configs has added more parameters, please refer to `configs.example.yml` to fill in the necessary parameters.

 </details>